Optomagnetic non-thermal modification of the ferromagnetic resonance: Properties of the optomagnetic shift of FMR

 Larger $K_{cm}$ produces a stronger shift of FMR.
 Fig.~\ref{fig:in_plane}(c) demonstrates that the effect gets stronger for increasing $K_{cm}$ and the frequency shift is almost linear in $K_{cm}$, i.e. in the incident light intensity.

-In this section we apply the developed theory to describe the experimental results obtained in \cite{polulyakh2022light} where dependence of $\omega_r$ on light polarization was measured.
+In this section we apply the developed theory to describe the experimental results obtained in \cite{polulyakh2022light} where dependence of $\omega_r$ on light polarization was measured. { Optical pumping was performed using a continuous-wave laser at a wavelength of $\lambda = 680$ nm with a beam spot size of approximately 6~mm$^2$, which illuminated roughly 24\% of the total surface of the $5 \times 5$ mm$^2$ sample.
+The static and alternating microwave magnetic fields were aligned orthogonal to each other within the sample plane.
+To optimize the signal-to-noise ratio, each spectral trace was obtained by averaging 50 consecutive scans.
+The experimental investigations were conducted on a bismuth-substituted yttrium iron garnet ($\text{BiY}_2\text{Fe}_{4.4}\text{Sc}_{0.6}\text{O}_{12}$) film with a thickness of $d = 12$~$\mu$m, synthesized via liquid-phase epitaxy on a (111)-oriented gadolinium gallium garnet (GGG) substrate \cite{polulyakh2022light}.}

 Fig.~\ref{fig:exp1} presents a theoretical description of the experimental data (black dots) by Eq.~(\ref{wr}) (solid curve).
 The magnetic parameters are taken the same as in the beginning of section.
 The best correspondence is achieved for $K_{cm} = -1.25~$erg cm$^{-3}$.
 Since in the experiment light beam power was 25~mW one can find $a_1-a_2 = -3.1\times10^{-7}/\mathrm{Oe^2}$, which value is the same order as presented in \cite{pisarev1971magnetic}.